 Additional information about this unit N/A 3.1 Communicate the decision and return related paperwork on parking dispensations to customers in accordance with organisational procedures 3.2 Process payments and refunds in accordance with organisational procedures 3.3 Keep records up-to-date 3.4 Adhere to organisational policies and procedures, legal and ethical requirements Unit aim (s) This unit aims to develop the knowledge and skills required to administer parking dispensations.
-Upon completion of this unit, learners will be able to process applications for parking dispensations and issue parking dispensations.
-Details of the relationship of the unit and relevant national occupational standards Business & Administration (2013) National Occupational Standards: • CFASPA1 Administer parking permits, suspensions and dispensations Assessment requirements specified by a sector or regulatory body (if appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ)
+Upon completion of this unit, learners will be able to process applicationsfor parking dispensations and issue parking dispensations.
+Details of the relationship of the unit and relevant national occupational standards Business & Administration (2013) National Occupational Standards: • CFASPA1 Administer parking permits, suspensions and dispensations Assessment requirements specified bya sector or regulatory body (if appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ)

-Tido D/E06/1900 Administer finance

-Title: R/506/1890 Administer finance

-Level: 2

-Credit Value: 4

-GLH: 21

-Loarning Outcomes Assessment Criteria

-Learning Outcomes The learner will: The learner can:

-The learner will.

-Understand finance for administrators Describe organisational hierarchy and levels of authority for financial transactions

-1.2 Explain organisational systems for sales invoicing, purchasing, payments and receipts

-1.3 Describe the use of a purchase order,

-invoice, receipts and expenses

-2. Be able to administer finance 2.1 Record income and expenditure in accordance with organisational policies and procedures 2.2 Process purchase orders, invoices or expenses in accordance with organisational policies and procedures 2.3 Process outgoing payments to the correct recipient 2.4 Accept or allocate incoming payments in accordance with

-Additional information about this unit organisational policies
+Title: R/506/1890 Administer finance Level: 2 Credit Value: 4 GLH: 21 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand finance for administrators Be able to administer finance 1.1 Describe organisational hierarchy and levels of authority for financial transactions 1.2 Explain organisational systems for sales invoicing, purchasing, payments and receipts 1.3 Describe the use of a purchase order, invoice, receipts and expenses 2.1 Record income and expenditure in accordance with organisational policies and procedures 2.2 Process purchase orders, invoices or expenses in accordance with organisational policies and procedures 2.3 Process outgoing payments to the correct recipient 2.4 Accept or allocate incoming payments in accordance with organisational policies Additional information about this unit Unit aim (s) This unit aims to develop the knowledge and skills required to administer finance.

-N/A

-Unit aim (s) This unit aims to develop the knowledge

-and skills required to administer finance.
 Upon completion of this unit, learners will understand finance for administrators and will be able to administer finance.

-Details of the relationship of the unit and relevant national occupational standards Business & Administration (2013) National Occupational Standards

-Assessment requirements specified by a sector or regulatory body (if appropriate)

-Skills CFA Assessment Strategy Competence units (S/NVQ)
+Details of the relationship of the unit and relevant national occupational standards Business & Administration (2013) National Occupational Standards Assessment requirements specified by a sector or regulatory body (if appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ)

-Title: M/506/1895 Buddy a colleague to develop their skills Level: 2 Credit Value: 3 GLH: 19 Learning Outcomes The learner will: Assessment Criteria The learner can: 1.
-Understand how to buddy a colleague 1.1 Describe what is expected of a buddy 1.2 Explain techniques to give positive feedback and constructive criticism 1.3 Explain techniques to establish rapport with a buddy 2.
-Be able to plan to buddy a colleague 2.1 Agree which aspects of a colleague's work may benefit from buddying 2.2 Confirm organisational requirements for standards of behaviour, presentation, communication and performance of a buddy colleague 2.3 Agree a schedule of meetings that minimise disruption to business 2.4 Agree specific, measurable, achievable, realistic and time-bound (SMART) buddying objectives Be able to support a buddy colleague carrying out work activities 3.1 Remain unobtrusive while a buddy colleague carries out their work activities 3.2 Provide examples of how to carry out tasks correctly 3.3 Identify instances of good practice and areas for improvement through observation 3.4 Praise a buddy colleague on well completed tasks 3.5 Give constructive feedback on ways in which a buddy could improve performance
+Title: M/506/1895 Buddy a colleague to develop their skills Level: 2 Credit Value: 3 GLH: 19 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand how to buddy a colleague 1.1 Describe what is expected of a buddy 1.2 Explain techniques to give positive feedback and constructive criticism 1.3 Explain techniques to establish rapport with a buddy 2.
+Be able to plan to buddy a colleague 2.1 Agree which aspects of a colleague's work may benefit from buddying 2.2 Confirm organisational requirements for standards of behaviour, presentation, communication and performance of a buddy colleague 2.3 Agree a schedule of meetings that minimise disruption to business 2.4 Agree specific, measurable, achievable, realistic and time-bound (SMART) buddying objectives Be able to support a buddy colleague carrying out work activities 3.1 Remain unobtrusive while a buddy colleague carries out theirwork activities 3.2 Provide examples of how to carry out tasks correctly 3.3 Identify instances of good practice and areas for improvement through observation 3.4 Praise a buddy colleague on well completed tasks 3.5 Give constructive feedback on waysin which a buddy could improve performance